 However, the management opted for a low-code platform to reduce the time-to-market.
 The decision to build a low-code solution for healthcare was the right choice, seeing as the process took only four months with a tiny seven-person team.

-“With a low-code development tool, you can easily build expertise within your own IT department, and from there, the power to develop and innovate is in your hands”
+“With a HIPPA compliant low code tool, you can easily build expertise within your own IT department, and from there, the power to develop and innovate is in your hands.”